KyloIO/kylo-docs/how-to-guides/KyloUIWithSSL.rst

 1.3 Restart Kylo UI
 ~~~~~~~~~~~~~~~~~~~

-You can now restart Kylo UI and browse to https://localhost:8444/ops-mgr/index.html .
+You can now restart Kylo UI and browse to https://localhost:8444/ops-mgr/index.html.
-Note protocol an port number have changed from default configuration and now are HTTPS and 8444 respectively.
+The note protocol and port number have changed from default configuration and now are HTTPS and 8444 respectively.
-Since we are using a self-signed certificate expect browsers to complain about inadequate security, but
-that's ok for development purposes.
+Since we are using a self-signed certificate, expect browsers to complain about inadequate security.
+That is okay for development purposes.

 .. code-block:: shell